 When it comes to sourcing images for your store, both Shopify and Square provide you with a large range of royalty-free images for that purpose.

-Square’s free pictures come from the Unsplash image library, while Shopify’s are sourced from its own Burst stock photo library.
+Square’s pictures come from the Unsplash and Getty image libraries, while Shopify’s are sourced from its own Burst stock photo library.

 These images are useful for adding general-purpose imagery to your website; you will of course need to source your own photos for your products.

 Both platforms also provide image manipulation controls that let you crop, flip and enhance images.

 As for product images, Square lets you add 250 images to each product; Shopify’s limit is 250 on its ‘Basic’ plan, 1,000 on its ‘Shopify’ plan; and 5,000 on ‘Advanced.’

 However, while Square automatically crops product images to a 1:1 ratio, in Shopify, if your product images ratios vary, you’ll need to address this manually using Shopify’s image editor or an external design tool like Photoshop or Canva.